 Complex fonts are visually more attention-seeking than simple fonts.

 The important thing to remember here is to use complex fonts sparingly.

-Only use a complex font as a highlight, for important information.
+Only use a complex font as a highlight, for important information only.

 Complex fonts can quickly overwhelm your audience’s brains.

-However, complex fonts do have an important role to help with memory recall.
+However, complex fonts do have an important role to play in memory recall.

 Complex fonts are not appropriate for elaborate instructions.
 Instead, use them the way you use bold text, as an occasional highlight.

-If this easy takeaway is useful for your marketing, read my other posts about brainy styling.
+If this easy takeaway is useful, read my other posts about marketing psychology.

 You must be logged in to post a comment.